-Summative Re-Do Assessment (Summative Only)
+Re-Do Assessment (Summative Only)

 - All students are afforded one summative assessment reteach and reassess opportunity per semester.
-Students who consistently require multiple attempts should be considered for a more intense intervention. - Any plan to reassess through extended learning (reteach) in order to have to opportunity to retake/redo is determined by the teacher and his/her professional expertise.
+Students who consistently require multiple attempts should be considered for a more intense intervention. - Any plan to reassess through extended learning (reteach) in order to have the opportunity to retake/redo is determined by the teacher and their professional expertise.
 This will be clearly communicated to students and parents.